xuzhg/MyAspNetCore/docs/Configuration/ConfigurationSource.md

   - XmlConfigurationSource

-Each implementation of `IConfigurationSource` is very simple, the `Build(...)` method wil return the corresponding `IConfigurationProvider`.
+Each implementation of `IConfigurationSource` is very simple, the `Build(...)` method will return the corresponding `IConfigurationProvider`.
 For example:

 ```C#